 91:49 George North suddenly arrives holding out his right arm and pointing to a mark on his inner bicep.
 Distracted, Barnes doesn’t see him so North – oddly – shows it to Maestri who – let’s be polite – appears to offer very little in the way of sympathy and instead turns to Barnes to ask – for the sixth time – for a scrum.
 Sam Warburton has huddled up his team to pass on the bollocking so George North heads over there and – again – holds out his arm.

 92:28 Lee and Halfpenny trot back out.
 Unbelievably Samson Lee – binned a minute and a half into stoppage time – has returned to the game with room to spare.
 Rhys Webb approaches Barnes to say North’s been ‘bitten’.
 Warburton and North elaborate while Rob Evans – smart boy – takes a moment to lie down and have a leg rub.

 93:02 Wayne Barnes – who by this stage must be screaming for a cup of tea and a buttered slice of malt loaf – now explains to Maestri that North’s alleging he’s been bitten.
 ‘We have to look at that and if he’s done it himself, we’ll deal with it,’ he says.
-The idea of George North nibbling himself is so preposterous that I can only assume this is Wayne being sardonic but I could be wrong.
+The idea of George North chewing his own arm is so preposterous that I can only assume this is Wayne being sardonic but I could be wrong.
 We are, after all, down the rabbit-hole here.

 93:30 Barnes explains to the TMO, Peter Fitzgibbon, what’s been alleged and what needs to be checked.
 Ken Owens takes out his gum-shield and hangs it on his right ear, which – frankly – is as neat a move as we’ve seen from anyone all afternoon.